M-Affan-Nazir/brain-wave-svm/readme.md

-# NeuroWave: Brainwave-Based Excitement Detection
+# BrainWave SVM: Brainwave-Based Excitement Detection

 ### Overview
 BrainWave SVM is a data analysis and classification project that aims to detect whether a person is in an excited or neutral state using brainwaves collected from a Muse S headband.
 The project uses Python, pylsl for data collection, various libraries for data analysis, and a Support Vector Machine (SVM) for classification.
 The underlying goal is to demonstrate how real-time brainwave monitoring can facilitate decision-making, such as in marketing, consultations, or personal wellness tracking.